carlw0194/sql_DW_from_scratch/README.md

 4. **Documentation & Version Control** – Continue updating the docs directory and keep all SQL scripts under version control for reproducibility.

-Following these steps will evolve this repository into a production-ready Medallion data warehouse.